Barrick Targets Further Growth - GuruFocus.com

 All amounts expressed in US dollars

 NORTH MARA, Tanzania, Oct.
-22, 2022 (GLOBE NEWSWIRE) -- With its North Mara and Bulyanhulu gold mines set to achieve a combined production in excess of 500,000 ounces1 for the second year running, Barrick Gold Corporation (:GOLD)(TSX:ABX) is looking to expand its East African footprint from this base.
+22, 2022 (GLOBE NEWSWIRE) -- With its North Mara and Bulyanhulu gold mines set to achieve a combined production in excess of 500,000 ounces1 for the second year running, Barrick Gold Corporation (NYSE:GOLD)(TSX:ABX, Financial) is looking to expand its East African footprint from this base.

 Speaking to media at a briefing at a local school near to the North Mara Mine, president and chief executive Mark Bristow said the resurrection of these moribund mines and their transformation into an asset with the potential to be included in Barrick’s elite Tier One2 portfolio as a combined complex was a remarkable success story.